david-fong/gemel/doc/think/operators.md

 `+` adds two numbers. `+(` enables taking more than two operands.

-`/` gives the reciprocal of a number.
+`/` gives the reciprocal of a number...
+Or maybe... reciprocation could be a method on a float that takes a defaulter if the number is zero (and there could be a `recipOrDie` variant with no defaulter)?
+Wait... how would any of this work for integers?

 `*` multiplies two numbers. `*(` enables taking more than two operands.